 The undersea tunnel is particularly stunning.
 Here, you walk through an acrylic tunnel that is filled with 2000 tons of water, while surrounded by sharks and sea turtles swimming all around you.
 The aquarium at Starfield Coex Mall houses the highest number of sharks in Korea, so it’s really a unique experience.

-It’s 28,000 won per adult entrance ticket, but you can get a great discount by buying your tickets in advance here.
+It’s normally 28,000 won per adult entrance ticket, but you can get a great discount, as well as all those extra benefits, by buying your tickets in advance here.

 The Megabox Cinema is located in the Starfield COEX Mall and has a total of 17 theatres, including speciality theatres, like the Megabox Boutique M Cinema where you’ll receive Evian water, a blanket and slippers to wear inside the theatre.
 You can also order premium beer, cocktails and desserts if you like.